ayushyuvraj/AI-Product-Portfolio/01_Financial_Regulatory_RAG/README.md

 * **Multi-Document Support:** Ingesting multiple circulars simultaneously.
 * **Hybrid Search:** Combining Keyword (BM25) and Semantic search for better precision.
 * **Citation Highlighting:** Visual UI showing exact page numbers of the source text.

+4.  **Quality Assurance**
+    Implemented an automated evaluation pipeline using Ragas to track 'Faithfulness' and 'Answer Relevance' metrics, ensuring the model does not hallucinate regulatory facts.